 Join the Facebook™️ group…get support, encouragement, troubleshoot, learn about National Parks, share your love of sewing and National Parks.
 Numerous sewists have mentioned this group is just the thing they’ve needed to get their mind off current events.

-Sneak Peek at June’s Patterns
+Sneak Peek at October’s Patterns

 Eagle – Perfect for sites in the US and Canada 🦅